 On May 24, 2016, Lake Superior Freethinkers became a registered Minnesota corporation recognized as a nonprofit organization by the IRS under Section 501(c)(3).
 It is organized with a four-person executive team (President, Vice-President, Secretary, and Treasurer) and a nine-member Board of Directors.
 Tax receipts are available for donations of $75 or more.

-This advertisement was placed at West Third Street and Second Avenue during the Holiday Season.
-That is a location used heavily by local commuters and reminded the community that the organization was alive and well, and available to anyone wondering about their faith.
+This notice was placed at West Third Street and Second Avenue during the Holiday Season of 2016.
+That is a location used heavily by local commuters (as opposed to seasonal visitors) and reminded the community that the organization was alive and well, and available to anyone struggling with their faith or just overwhelmed with religious messages over the holiday season.

-This advertisement was placed on a bus that rotated through all the routes of the Duluth Transit Authority.
-It was on display during the month of September, when thousands of students return to the city from their summer vacations.
-Although this picture shows a banner on the right side of the bus, that was a mistake.
-The banner was immediately moved to the left side (of a different bus) so the sign was visible to passers-by and less focused on those who happened to be at a bus stop.
-Once again, the message was simply that we are here and available to anyone who is wondering about their faith.
+This message was placed on a bus that rotated through all the routes of the Duluth Transit Authority.
+It was on display during the month of September, 2017, when thousands of students returned to the city from their summer vacations.
+Although this picture shows a banner on the right side of the bus, that was ja mistake.
+The banner was immediately moved to the left side so the sign was visible to passers-by and less focused on those who happened to be at the bus stop.
+Once again, the message was simply that we are here and available to anyone who is struggling with their faith or otherwise disappointed in organized religion.